cedric2711/would-you-rather/README.md

 ## Contributing

 This repository is the starter code for *all* Udacity students.
 Therefore, we most likely will not accept pull requests.
 For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).

+# Project installation and launch instructions
+1. Download the project.
+2. Run `npm install` to install the dependent packages.
+3. Run `npm start` to launch the application.